Key takeaways

 What are creatine supplements?

 In general, the body needs to replenish 1–3 grams of creatine per day to maintain normal levels.
-While you can get creatine from protein-rich foods in your diet, creatine monohydrate supplements are available in various forms—e.g. capsules, powders, tablets, and gummies—and are frequently used by athletes and bodybuilders to help build muscle and boost athletic performance.
+While you can get creatine from protein-rich foods in your diet, creatine monohydrate supplements are available in various forms (e.g. capsules, powders, tablets, and gummies).
+They’re frequently used by athletes and bodybuilders to help build muscle and boost athletic performance.

 So, is creatine good for weight loss?

-Studies show the best approach for weight loss includes a combination of factors, such as following a nutritious, balanced diet and with regular exercise.
-But staying active and powering through challenging workouts (such as strength training, which can be particularly beneficial for weight loss) requires both your mind and body to be in tip-top shape.
+Studies show the best approach for losing weight includes a combination of factors, such as following a nutritious, balanced diet and regular exercise.
+But staying active and powering through challenging workouts (such as strength training, which can be particularly beneficial for weight loss) requires your mind and body to be in tip-top shape.

 This is where creatine supplements can come in: Research shows that creatine can support muscle health and recovery after certain types of strenuous exercise.
 These effects can help you keep a consistent workout routine and even increase exercise intensity over time, both of which can contribute to weight loss and management.